 Concerned about your mentor's capacity to take on mentees in your program?
 No need to worry!
 This is a common concern that many program admins encounter throughout the life of their program.
 We have collected a few tips and tricks that we think admins should consider if you're worried about low mentor capacity.

 First, it is important to remember that mentors are typically more scarce than mentees.
 Experience is hard to find.
-There will always be a risk of not being able to pair every participant if not enough mentors register.
+There will always be a risk of not being able to match every participant if not enough mentors register.

 If you find yourself in this situation, here are a few steps you can take to improve your mentor capacity in a Cohort or Evergreen program: